manisha-v/Plant-Health-Analyzer/README.md

 - **Leaf Image Analysis**: Upload leaf images to receive an analysis of plant health and potential diseases.
 - **Crop-Specific Analysis**: Tailored analysis for potato, tomato, and pepper plants.
-- **User-Friendly Interface**: Easy-to-use web interface for a seamless user experience.
+- **User-Friendly Interface**: Enjoy an intuitive and easy-to-use web interface.
+It allows you to upload leaf images using the file input or by simply dragging and dropping them, providing a seamless user experience.
 - **Deep Learning**: Advanced algorithms powered by deep learning for accurate diagnoses.
 - **Promoting Plant Health**: Contributing to healthier crops and supporting sustainable agriculture.